International Cooperation

 The recently renamed “Global Privacy Assembly” or “GPA” (formerly the “International Conference of Data Protection and Privacy Commissioners”) first met in 1979.
 The GPA has grown exponentially throughout the years to become a forum which gathers more than a hundred data protection and privacy authorities across the globe.
 The IDPC has been accredited as a member of this group since 2003.
 Since then, the IDPC has participated with great interest in the events organised by the assembly, considering them a high calibre and fruitful forum to monitor the development and evolution of data protection and privacy law from a truly international perspective.

-More information on the GPA may be accessed on the following link:
+More information on the GPA may be accessed on the following link.

 Common Thread Network